Chechen language: Grammar

 Chechen is an agglutinative language with an ergative–absolutive morphosyntactic alignment.
-Chechen nouns belong to one of several genders or classes (6), each with a specific prefix with which the verb or an accompanying adjective agrees.
+Chechen nouns belong to one of six genders or classes, each with a specific prefix with which the verb or an accompanying adjective agrees.
 The verb does not agree with person or number, having only tense forms and participles.
 Among these are an optative and an antipassive.
 Some verbs, however, do not take these prefixes.

 Chechen is an ergative, dependent-marking language using eight cases (absolutive, genitive, dative, ergative, allative, instrumental, locative and comparative) and a large number of postpositions to indicate the role of nouns in sentences.

 Word order is consistently left-branching (like in Japanese or Turkish), so that adjectives, demonstratives and relative clauses precede the nouns they modify.
 Complementizers and adverbial subordinators, as in other Northeast and in Northwest Caucasian languages, are affixes rather than independent words.

 Chechen also presents interesting challenges for lexicography, as creating new words in the language relies on fixation of whole phrases rather than adding to the end of existing words or combining existing words.
 It can be difficult to decide which phrases belong in the dictionary, because the language's grammar does not permit the borrowing of new verbal morphemes to express new concepts.
 Instead, the verb dan (to do) is combined with nominal phrases to correspond with new concepts imported from other languages.